Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 ODBC: dbo.sjs

-• server: This is the name of the server where the ODBC database resides.
+• server: This specifies the server's name where the ODBC database resides.
 In our example, we are connecting to a server named 'Trident'.
 The format will be 'TRIDENT\\TRIDENT'.

-• dbname: This is the name of the database to which we are connecting.
+• dbname: This specifies the database’s name to which we are connecting.
 In our example, we are connecting to a database named 'FCGUIXT'.

 • user: This is the username of the user connecting to the database.
 In our example, it is 'test'.